-- Original Medicare includes Medicare Part A (Hospital Insurance) and Part B (Medical Insurance). - If you want drug coverage, you can join a separate Part D plan. - To help pay your out-of-pocket costs in Original Medicare (like your deductible and 20% coinsurance), you can also shop for and buy supplemental coverage.
+- Includes Medicare Part A (Hospital Insurance) and Part B (Medical Insurance). - You can join a separate Medicare drug plan to get Medicare drug coverage (Part D). - You can use any doctor or hospital that takes Medicare, anywhere in the U.S. - To help pay your out-of-pocket costs in Original Medicare (like your 20% coinsurance), you can also shop for and buy supplemental coverage.